Sajna

 "Sajna" is a 2015 single by Uzair Jaswal.
-Written by Jaswal himself it was directed by Jaswal's brother Yasir Jaswal and produced by Waqas Hassan.
-It features Jaswal himself and actors Osman Khalid Butt and Armeena Rana Khan.
+Written by Jaswal himself, it was directed by his brother Yasir Jaswal and produced by Waqas Hassan.
+The music video features Uzair and actors Osman Khalid Butt and Armeena Rana Khan.

 It was well received by critics and was nominated in two categories at 4th Hum Awards including, Best Music Single for Uzair and Hum Award for Best Music Video for Yasir.
 Sajna won both awards for best single and best music video.